affanrasheed/carter-autonomous-tracking/README.md

 - **Network Setup**: Both computers should be on the same network segment for ROS2 communication

 #### Computer Specifications
-- **Isaac Sim Computer**: High-performance system with powerful GPU for simulation and depth estimation
+- **Isaac Sim Computer**: High-performance system with powerful GPU for simulation
 - **Jetson Computer**: NVIDIA Jetson device for real-time robot control and navigation

 ### Isaac Sim Computer Setup